 A related problem is when people don’t realize they’re using bad software, or don’t realize that it’s the problem.

 If your software makes it hard to post, it’s not working for you.
 If your software makes it hard to link things together, it’s not working.
 If it makes it hard to connect people to other people, it’s not working.
-If all you see is the software, it’s not working.
+If all you see is the software, it’s not working, that is why you should always use quality assurance software to make sure that is working fine.